SamPurle/SamPurle-github.io/_posts/2020-06-19-titanic-project.markdown

 <img src="{{site.url}}/{{site.baseurl}}/assets/Titanic/SexPlot.png">
 {: refdef}

 As expected, there was a vast difference in survival rates between Males and Females.
 Virtually all Women travelling in 1st and 2nd class survived the disaster, and even Women in 3rd class had an approximately even chance of surviving the event.

+The situation for Males was drastically different.
+Men travelling in First Class had a ~35% chance of survival, with this figure being closer to 10% for those travelling in 2nd and 3rd class.

+It is interesting that there was a large drop-off in survival chance between 2nd and 3rd class for Women, whereas this difference was most pronounced between 1st and 2nd class for Men.

 #### Siblings and Spouses